Where did we get our name?

 OUR GOURMET COFFEE

 Learn how to get the best out of your coffee with the White Tale Coffee Brew Guide, and see how we roast our coffee in our How It's Roasted video.

 Who we support & why we support them

-Coffee and stories bring people together and build communities.
-So, we support educators and authors.
-They inspire us to think critically and to do better.
+Coffee and stories bring people together.
+So, we support authors, educators, and storytellers.
 They help us unwind, learn, contribute, and see the world in a more positive light.

-And we believe in, and support, the farmers who fight the elements to grow our coffee.
-We support women owned farms whenever possible, and farmers who care about the environment as much, or more, than they care about selling coffee.
+We believe in the farmers who fight the elements to grow our coffee.
+We support good-hearted farmers and small businesses who care about the environment and their communities as much, or more, than they care about the bottom dollar.